 TimeCult Overstretched school counselors would get state relief under new plan Listen Story audio Rosemount High School counselor Chad Terry helps students plan for college, work through emotional crises and pass their classes.
 Nearly 500 students depend on him.
 That's more than 100 students higher than the national average for secondary school counselors.
 Terry said he's overstretched and can't give students all the support they need.
 A proposal to fund grants for new support staff cleared its first legislative hurdle Thursday.
 Districts would match state funding for the first four years.
 Terry told a state Senate education committee the grants could help "close achievement gaps, educate and train students for jobs that are open now and in the future, and continue to work through the complications of an evolving mental health epidemic in our youth."
 Minnesota has one of the nation's worst student-to-counselor ratios. • More: Money for student counseling takes a back seat The Woodbury Democrat said her plan is designed as a short-term incentive.

 Money for student counseling takes a back seat Listen Story audio Lots of young, enthusiastic people want to be school counselors in Minnesota.
 Test scores and graduation data show there's plenty of need for the kind of support counselors provide.
-Without the intervention of counselors and other support staff, students can get off track for graduation, end up dropping out and find themselves with few options for employment.
 "Kids can't perform as well academically if they've got some social and behavioral issues that aren't taken care of," said Lauren Salonek, a graduate student in Minnesota State University Mankato's counseling program. • Related: Without support, Minnesota students left behind at graduation But compared to schools in other states, Minnesota schools don't hire many people like Salonek.
-School counselor-to-student ratios nationwide, 2014 MPR News graphic | Source: National Center for Education Statistics via American School Counselor Association He thinks Minnesota has put the issue on a back burner.
+School counselor-to-student ratios nationwide, 2014 MPR News graphic | Source: National Center for Education Statistics via American School Counselor Association Minnesota ranks last in the percentage of education money spent on student support services, an MPR News analysis found.
+He thinks Minnesota has put the issue on a back burner.
 State Sen. • Minnesota's graduation gap: By the numbers